Timeline - Deadliest attacks in Iraq in last year

 -- Leaders of the Iraqi Islamic Party, a major Sunni political bloc, said Islamic State of Iraq (ISI), an affiliate al Qaeda, carried out the bombing to hit one of IIP's most prominent leaders, Sunni lawmaker Khalid al-Fihdawi.

-December 22 - Coordinated bombings strike Baghdad, killing at least 71 people, with around 200 wounded in more than 10 explosions.
+December 22 - Coordinated bombings strike Baghdad killing at least 63 people with 194 wounded in more than 10 explosions.

 -- At least 18 people are killed when a suicide bomber driving an ambulance detonated the vehicle near a government office in the Karrada district.
-More bombs explode in the central Alawi area, Shaab and Shula in the north, all mainly Shi'ite areas.
+Two roadside bombs struck the southwestern Amil district, killing seven.
+More bombs ripped into the central Alawi area, Shaab and Shula in the north, all mainly Shi'ite areas.

--- The Islamic State of Iraq, an umbrella group for al Qaeda-linked insurgents, later claims responsibility.

 (Reporting by David Cutler, London Editorial Reference Unit)